-Besides an English garden, the Burlington property could become the home of Community Presbyterian Church’s produce garden, or it could be turned into a small parking lot for shoppers, according to a memo from director of community development Mike Brown to the Village Board.
+Besides an English garden, the Burlington property could become the home of ’s produce garden, or it could be turned into a small parking lot for shoppers, according to a memo from director of community development Mike Brown to the Village Board.

 Similarly, the privately owned Walker property could be temporarily used as a parking lot for Metra commuters or downtown patrons, Brown’s memo reads.
 It could also be a good spot for a farmer's market site in the summer and fall, or a plot for special events like Daisy Days.
 The Prospect property, also owned privately, could be turned into a “pocket park.”

 The village is open to ideas for temporary uses of the Park Avenue property, which is owned by Clarendon Hills.